Skip to main content

 The therapeutic impact of peptides often extends beyond a single pathway, reflecting the deep interconnectedness of the endocrine system.
 The GH-IGF-1 axis, for example, does not operate in isolation.
 It influences, and is influenced by, the hypothalamic-pituitary-adrenal (HPA) axis, which governs the stress response, and the hypothalamic-pituitary-gonadal (HPG) axis, responsible for reproductive hormone regulation.
 Dysregulation in one axis can propagate through the entire system, exacerbating metabolic dysfunction.

-For example, chronic stress, mediated by an overactive HPA axis and elevated cortisol levels, can promote accumulation and insulin resistance.
+For example, chronic stress, mediated by an overactive HPA axis and elevated cortisol levels, can promote visceral fat accumulation and insulin resistance.
 Interventions that optimize GH secretion can indirectly modulate HPA axis activity, contributing to a more favorable metabolic milieu.
 Similarly, sex hormones, regulated by the HPG axis, profoundly influence body composition, insulin sensitivity, and lipid profiles.
 Peptides that indirectly support overall endocrine balance can therefore exert beneficial effects on a spectrum of metabolic markers.

 The following outlines key peptides and their documented effects on various metabolic parameters ∞

-1. Tesamorelin ∞ Demonstrated efficacy in reducing visceral fat, leading to improved adiponectin levels and a decrease in liver enzyme markers, particularly in contexts of HIV-associated lipodystrophy and emerging applications in non-alcoholic fatty liver disease (NAFLD).
+1. Tesamorelin ∞ Demonstrated efficacy in reducing visceral fat, leading to improved adiponectin levels and a decrease in liver enzyme markers, particularly in cons of HIV-associated lipodystrophy and emerging applications in non-alcoholic fatty liver disease (NAFLD).

 2. GLP-1 Receptor Agonists ∞ Exhibit profound effects on glucose homeostasis and body weight.
 They enhance glucose-dependent insulin secretion, suppress glucagon release, and promote satiety, leading to significant reductions in HbA1c and body mass.